apache/zeppelin/docs/rest-api/rest-interpreter.md

 ## Zeppelin REST API
  Zeppelin provides several REST API's for interaction and remote activation of zeppelin functionality.

  All REST API are available starting with the following endpoint `http://[zeppelin-server]:[zeppelin-port]/api`.
- Note that zeppein REST API receive or return JSON objects, it it recommended you install some JSON viewers such as [JSON View](https://chrome.google.com/webstore/detail/jsonview/chklaanhfefbnpoihckbnefhakgolnmc).
+ Note that Zeppelin REST API receive or return JSON objects, it it recommended you install some JSON viewers such as [JSON View](https://chrome.google.com/webstore/detail/jsonview/chklaanhfefbnpoihckbnefhakgolnmc).

  If you work with zeppelin and find a need for an additional REST API, please [file an issue or send us mail](http://zeppelin.incubator.apache.org/community.html).

  <br />
 ## Interpreter REST API List

   The role of registered interpreters, settings and interpreters group are described in [here](../manual/interpreters.html).

 ### 1. List of Registered Interpreters & Interpreter Settings

   <table class="table-configuration">